-- 1. Students will demonstrate an understanding of reptiles and amphibians in the rainforest. - 2.
-Students will identify characteristics of reptiles and amphibians. - 3.
-Students will demonstrate a general knowledge of the tropical rainforest environment.
+- 1. Students will demonstrate an understanding of the rainforest environment. - 2.
+Students will be able to identify reptiles and amphibians in a rainforest habitat. - 3.
+Students will be able to explain how reptiles and amphibians cohabitate and thrive in a rainforest ecosystem.